ezchung/DSA-train/Etc/searching algos/sorting_algo.md

 # Selection sort
 - Similar to bubble sort, but instead of firstplacing large values into sorted position, it places smallest values into sorted position
 [5,3,4,1,2] ==> find min value and move to front [1,3,4,5,2]
+- Only make one swap at the end of loop.
+Selection sort is better than bubble sort if want to minimize the number of swaps.
+Bubble sort requries you to swap over and over. selection iterates and compares a lot but only makes one swap in the end.

 ### PsuedoCode
 - Store the first element as the smallest value so far